sonrabakarim/barlkk/_posts/2016-06-16-pagespeed-100-with-jekyll-s3-and-cloudfront.md

 Let's say you want to look boss by using [the physical web](https://medium.com/@urish/exploring-the-physical-web-without-buying-beacons-efae51e36c2e) to broadcast a link to [a slide deck](https://slides.com/jhabdas) for a presentation you're about to give at a Meetup.
 What better way to impress than to push out a link to the deck over Bluetooth during the meeting.

 This can be done with relative ease using Let's Encrypt following [set-up SSL for your CloudFront distribution](https://nparry.com/2015/11/14/letsencrypt-cloudfront-s3.html).
 Though, as [mentioned by Pat Hawks](https://github.com/laurilehmijoki/s3_website/issues/202#issuecomment-174847183) on the on `s3_website` gem, "It would probably be easier and more convienient to just use AWS Certificate Manager instead."
 {: .notice--info}

+**Update 2016-10-24:** It is indeed easier to use the Amazon Certificate Manager manager to issue and renew SSL certs.
+There are a [couple of caveats](https://github.com/laurilehmijoki/s3_website/issues/202#issuecomment-255569108), but overall the process is much more streamlined and natural when hosting your static site on AWS.
+{: .notice--info}

 ## The end is the beginning is the end